Detailed search

 2. Advanced programming

 Object concepts of modern programming languages.
 Generic programming and metaprogramming, generics and templates, policies, traits, type inference, reflection.
 Exceptions, exception-safe programming.
 Implementation of object properties, runtime support, calling conventions, garbage collection.
-Modern language constructs and code performance.
 Parallel programming, Amdahl law, synchronization primitives, task stealing.
 Design patterns.
 Scripting languages, prototype-based languages.
 Domain-specific languages.
 Functional programming.
 Principles of code quality, best practices.
 Refactoring.
 Testing, debugging, monitoring.

 Recommended courses